 - 1. Program Overview, including its goal and objectives - 2.
 Eligibility Determination for Entity and Costs - 3.
 Award and Potential Matching Requirements - 4.
 Pre-Award, Application, and Submission, including application pre-requisites. - 5.
 Award Determination and Obligation - 6.
 Award Administration Information - 7.
 Post-Award Management, including data reporting requirements - 8.
-Technical Assistance for using Grants Management System
+Technical Assistance for using the Grants Management System

-The Application and Program Manual, grant schedule, listing of prior awards, and other documents can be found at the Nebraska International Competition Sponsorship Program webpage: https://opportunity.nebraska.gov/programs/recovery/.
+The Application and Program Manual, grant schedule, listing of prior awards, and other documents can be found at the Multi-Purpose Community Facilities Grant Program webpage: https://opportunity.nebraska.gov/programs/recovery/.

-2 Program Overview
+2. Program Overview

-The Nebraska International Competition Sponsorship Program is an authorized use of funding from SLFRF (Assistance Listing 21.027), which was designed to provide state governments with the resources needed to respond to the COVID-19 pandemic and its economic effects and to build a stronger economy during recovery.
-SLFRF was established by the American Rescue Plan Act of 2021 (ARPA) signed into law by the President of the United States on March 11, 2021.
+The Multi-Purpose Community Facilities Grant Program ("MPCF") is an authorized use of funding from the Coronavirus Capital Projects Fund ("CCPF") Assistance Listing 21.029, which was designed to provide state governments with the resources needed to respond to the COVID-19 pandemic and its economic effects and to build a stronger economy during recovery.
+CCPF was established by ARPA signed into law by the President of the United States on March 11, 2021.